Protect yourself – Copyright and How It Works

 Q. What exactly does copyright mean, and does it cost anything?

 A. You’ve probably heard of the Library of Congress (LOC) in Washington, D.C.
 This stoic and ever-expanding repository stores all the copyrighted works that are registered with the federal government.
-Visit the LOC’s website for complete information about what copyright is and how it works.
-In short, you fill out a two page form (downloadable from the LOC website, along with instructions on how to complete it), insert a check (check the pricing as it changes periodically), and mail in the form, your check, and a copy of your manuscript (what they call a “deposit”).
-Online submission was being added, but at the time of this writing it had not yet been implemented.
+Visit the official Library of Congress website for complete information about what copyright is and how it works.
+In short, you fill out a two page form (downloadable from the LOC website, along with instructions on how to complete it), insert a check (check the pricing, as it changes periodically), and mail in the form, your check, and a copy of your manuscript (what they call a “deposit”).
+Online submission has now been added and the price reduced, both welcome developments that make protecting your work much easier.

 Q. Do I have to fill out this form and pay the Library of Congress to have my work protected?